The Rules of Order of the City Council

 - At its organizational meeting, the City Council, by resolutions, shall:

-- Adopt a schedule of regular meetings for the four-year term, which may be subsequently amended to accommodate the needs of the Council and its Members.
+- Adopt a schedule of regular meetings, which may be subsequently amended to accommodate the needs of the Council and its Members; and

 - Ratify the appointment of standing and special committees of the City Council.